17 Broadwick, Soho

-The proposal insert dramatic, horizontal slot rooflights into the curved roof profile along with 2no. new roof terraces that will further enhance the top floors.
-A new terrace at 7th floor will also offer south-facing views over London.
+Dramatic, horizontal slot rooflights have been inserted into the curved roof profile to try and recreate the original curved glass roof concept.
+Two new roof terraces have also been cut into the curbed roof to further enhance the top floors along with a new terrace at 7th floor with stunning south-facing views over London.

-The office floors are being completely refurbished with all new mechanical services using an innovative 'kit of parts' solution that conceals the services while exposing the existing concrete soffits and maximising ceiling heights
+The office floors have been completely refurbished with all new mechanical services using an innovative 'kit of parts' solution that conceals the services while exposing the existing concrete soffits and maximising ceiling heights

-The reception has been made more efficient with under-used space at ground floor converted into a 'stae-of-the-art' cycle station accessed directly off the street through automated doors with showers and changing areas.
+The reception has been made more efficient with under-used space at ground floor converted into a 'state-of-the-art' cycle station accessed directly off the street through automated doors with showers and changing areas.